hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 <img src="../img/chipseq_bedtoolsworkflow_sept2021.png" width="600">
 </p>

-In this lesson, we will introduce you to an important file format that you will encounter when working with peak calls called the **BED format**.
+In this lesson, we will introduce you to an important file format that you will encounter when working with peak calls called the **BED format** (**B**rowser **E**xtensible **D**ata).
 We will discuss the output files that we obtained from MACS2 peak calling, specifically describing the contents of the narrowPeak files and how it relates to BED.
 You will then get acquainted with **`bedtools`, a new suite of tools that is very helpful when working with BED files and other related file formats**, and use it to complete the following tasks for the WT and KO peak calls from this PRDM16 dataset:

 1. Filter out peaks that overlap with the blacklisted regions
 2. Assess the replicate concordance within sample groups, to see how many peaks are reproducible.